Best and worst U.S. domiciles for American expats

 Cons:

-• Recent legislative changes: In 2023, South Dakota increased the physical presence requirement and restricted the use of PMB addresses for voting and payroll purposes.
+• Recent legislative changes: In 2023, South Dakota increased the physical presence requirement and restricted the use of personal mailboxes for voting and payroll purposes.

 • Voting restrictions: You need a residential address to vote.

-• Payroll tax complications: Personal mailbox addresses cannot be used for payroll taxes, affecting W-2 employees.
+• Payroll tax complications: Personal mailboxes cannot be used for payroll taxes, affecting W-2 employees.

 • Less RV-friendly: Recent policy changes have made the state less accommodating for RVers.